ria08/return-risk-analyzer/README.md

 ### 🔗 Step 3: How the App Connects to the Database

-The following function is already set up in your code to use environment variables securely:
+The following function is already set up in the code to use environment variables securely:

 ```python
 def get_connection():